Using Diagnostic Traces for Voice Recognition

 Step 1 In a web browser, go to the Cisco Unity Tools website at http://www.ciscounitytools.com .

 Step 2 In the Tool Update Log section, select Port Status Monitor .

 Step 3 On the Cisco Unified Communication Tools page for the Port Status Monitor, select Download Now .

 Step 4 Follow the on-screen instructions to download the Remote Port Status Monitor tool.

-To Configure Cisco Unity Connection for the Remote Port Status Monitor
+To Configure Unity Connection for the Remote Port Status Monitor

-Step 3 In the IP Addresses Allowed to Connect for Remote Port Status Monitor Output field, enter the IP addresses of your workstations.
+Step 3 In the IP Addresses Allowed to Connect for Remote Port Status Monitor Output field, enter the IP addresses of your workstations and select Save.

-Note that you can enter up to 70 IP addresses.
+Note You can enter up to 70 IP addresses.
 Each IP address must be separated from the following IP address by a comma.